needle-mirror/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 Before you begin, make sure that your project is set up properly, and the graphs are loading correctly.
 See [Getting started with Shader Graph](Getting-Started) for more information.

 ## Create a New Graph
 Use the Project Browser to create a new [Shader Graph Asset](Shader-Graph-Asset.md) in your project.
-The **Create > Shaders** will display the various creation options.
+The **Create > Shader Graph** will display the various creation options.

 A **Blank Shader Graph** will create a Shader Graph with no selected active [targets]() or [block nodes](Block-Node).
 You will need to select a target via the [Graph Settings Menu](Graph-Settings-Menu.md) to continue.